nsbowden/fercform1/README.md

 ```

+There are a 2704 csv files with a total size of approximately 850 MB.
 For good housekeeping create a new directory and move the .csv files into it.

 ```
 pathTo/directoryOfYourChoosing$ mkdir csvFiles